dan-atack/P5JS/README.md

 1. Installed P5JS extension and related libraries and re-familiarized myself with the Live server.

-2. Watched some tutorials and checked out a demo project (eerily similar to Blockland, I was vaguely pleased to see).
+2. Watched some tutorials and checked out a demo project (surprisingly similar to Blockland, I was vaguely pleased to see).

 3. Created very simple demo of a bar that shrinks but when you click the mouse it gets bigger again.
 This is the entire game in a nutshell.

 ### Phase 1 - Initial Classes and Key Inputs - November 5, 2021

-1. Create block object class with render method that creates a square (with one of three colors depending on the block's type).
+1. Create Block object class with render method that creates a square (with one of three colors depending on the block's type).

-2. Create map object class with render method that will be called in the sketch's draw function.
+2. Create Map object class with render method that will be called in the sketch's draw function.
+The Map has a method to render many blocks, to form the game's initial terrain.

-3. Create player object class, which is a little rover that can be moved from side to side with the A and S keys.
+3. Create Player object class, which is a little rover that can be moved from side to side with the A and S keys.

 4. Create Constants file for top-level game parameters.